Motor Grader vs. Dozer: When to Use Which

 3. Motor Grader Uses

-Before road construction can occur, the top 12 or 24 inches of the ground must be prepared by removing rocks, stumps, brush and other materials.
+Before road construction can occur, the top 12 or 24 inches of the ground must be prepared by removing rocks, stumps, brush, and other materials.
 Proper drainage is also needed to keep a stable base.
-A motor grader can accomplish all of the essential tasks in roadbuilding from start to finish, ensuring solid, long-lasting roads.
+The right road grading equipment, like a motor grader, can accomplish all of the essential tasks in roadbuilding from start to finish, ensuring solid, long-lasting roads.

 Overall, motor graders are versatile, powerful machines suitable for large projects.
 They may be used to complete any of the following tasks:

 - Set the foundation for a large building

 Motor graders are most commonly used in the following types of projects: